Copper naproxen

-Copper naproxen is a chemical complex of copper^{2+} chelated with the anti-inflammatory drug naproxen.
+Copper naproxen is a chemical complex of Cu^{2+} chelated with the anti-inflammatory drug naproxen.
 Copper complexes of NSAIDs like naproxen have been shown to have greater anti-inflammatory properties than the base drug.

 Copper naproxen can be found as a monohydrate, and it can form complexes with other organic molecules such as nicotinyl alcohol, 3-methylpyridine, and caffeine.

 Preparation

 Copper naproxen is prepared by reacting sodium naproxen with a copper(II) salt such as copper(II) sulfate.